w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech.md

 title: Text-to-speech
 ---

-Users can access text :term[content] and its meaning with text-to-speech tools.
+Users can access :term[text] :term[content] and its meaning with text-to-speech tools.